Chungli Ao language: History

-During the American Baptist Mission to Naga Hills, Dr E.W.
-Clark first came in contact with the Molungkimong village that paved the way for a common Ao language.
+During the American Baptist Mission to Naga Hills, E. W. Clark first came in contact with the Molungkimong village that paved the way for a common Ao language.
 Chungli Ao is spoken in Molungkimong and Molungyimsen and other villages throughout Ao territory by roughly 50% of the Ao-speaking population.
 The speech of Molungkimong is the prestige dialect due to Baptist missionaries' influence.
 Most Ao can speak Chungli even if they are from Mongsen-speaking regions.
 Chungli is taught in schools.
-Various trans-Dikhu neighbouring dialects of Chungli Ao are spoken east of the Dikhu River in Yacham, Tengsa, and Longla.
-These are poorly documented; Yacham and Tengsa may be separate languages (van Driem 2001).